Download PDF version of guide for print

 1. Committee Prints

 Although not widely distributed in hard copy, the prints are available in microfiche in the basic CIS collection (1970 - present) and in U.S. Committee Prints on Microfiche, a CIS collection of more than 15,000 prints issued before 1969 (Microforms Room, Level 1).
-Citations for the post-1970 prints can be found through the general CIS indexes and in ProQuest Congressional; access to the older material is through the CIS U.S. Congressional Committee Prints Index, that includes indexes by subject, title, committee and congress, SuDocs number and bill number (Ref.Z1223.Z7C66).
+Citations for the post-1970 prints can be found through the general CIS indexes and in ProQuest Congressional; access to the older material is through the CIS U.S. Congressional Committee Prints Index (Ref.Z1223.Z7C66), that includes indexes by subject, title, committee and congress, SuDocs number and bill number.

 2. Congressional Research Service (CRS) Reports

 Many congressional committee studies are prepared by the Congressional Research Service (CRS), an office of Congress which prepares nonpartisan research reports meant to help members of Congress understand public policy issues.
-(For example, see the 2011 guide to federal legislative history research, available online.)
-CRS does not provide the full text of these reports directly to the public, although citizens may request copies through the office of their congressperson.
+(For example, see the report Legislative History Research: A Guide to Resources for Congressional Staff.)
+For many years, CRS was unable to provide the full text of these reports directly to the public, although citizens could request copies through the office of their congressperson.
+Beginning in 2018, Congress lifted the prohibition on public access to CRS reports, making them freely available through Congress.gov.
+The Library of Congress is adding new reports to this site, with plans to also upload a complete collection of retrospective reports by spring 2019.